Jordan Bell: Memphis Grizzlies (2020)

 On February 5, 2020, Bell and Robert Covington were traded from the Timberwolves to the Houston Rockets in a four-team, 12-player deal.
 The next day, he was traded to the Memphis Grizzlies for Bruno Caboclo and a 2023 second-round pick swap.
 On March 2, 2020, Bell was waived by the Memphis Grizzlies.

 On March 11, 2020, the Capital City Go-Go of the NBA G League announced that they had added Bell off of waivers, but Bell had yet to have his on-court debut for that team by the time that the 2019–20 season was suspended due to the COVID-19 pandemic.
 The G League season was later cancelled.

 On June 29, 2020, the Cleveland Cavaliers announced that they had signed Bell to a two-year deal.
-On November 22, 2020, Bell, along with Alfonzo McKinnie, was traded to the Lakers in exchange for JaVale McGee; however, Bell was waived the following day.
+On November 22, 2020, Bell, along with Alfonzo McKinnie, was traded to his hometown team the Lakers in exchange for JaVale McGee; however, Bell was waived the following day.